TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/file_formats/emme_binary_matrix.md

 | Zone Number | int32 | For each dimension an index size worth of zone numbers |
 | Raw Data | Depends on Type | One value per expected cell |

+You can review example code [here](https://github.com/TravelModellingGroup/XTMF/blob/dev/Code/TMG.Emme/EmmeMatrix.cs) for reading and writing this file format.